storybuilder-org/StoryCAD/DEVNOTES.md

 3. Zipping the app bundle along with the user's README.TXT file, which contains instructions for side-loading on hir or her remote machine.

-## Developer Tips
+These steps are a part of release management and will be done by an administrator.

-### Solution and Project Stucture
+## Solution and Project Stucture

 The StoryBuilder solution contains the following projects:

-#### CreateInstallManifest

-This .NET5 console application reads the contents of the StoryBuilder application's \Assets\Install folder and it's child folders and produces a text document containing each file's relative path names and a SHA256 hash of its contents.
-The list is written into the same \Assets\Install folder as 'install.manifest'.
-When StoryBuilder is launched, install.manifest is read and compared to the contents of install.manifest saved in the installation folder.
-Any files whose hashes are different are updated.
-Whenever you change or add content to \Assets\Install, set CreateInstallManifest as the startup project and run it.

-#### NRtfTree
+### NRtfTree

 NRtfTree Library is a set of classes written in C# that may be used to manage RTF documents.
 StoryBuilder uses the library in its Scrivener reports interface.
-It's a .NET 5 DLL project.
+It's a .NET 6 DLL project.

 NRtfTree is licensed under The GNU Lesser General Public License (LGPLv3).

-#### StoryBuilder
+### StoryBuilder

-StoryBUilder is a WinUI 3 Win32 application which was orignally a UWP app using WinUI 3 XAML controls exclusively.
-It was originally written as a UWP app and uses async and StorageFile IO exclusively.
-It contains the App startup logic and all views for the running application except dialogs.
+StoryBUilder is a WinUI 3 Win32 application which was orignally a UWP app.
+It uses WinUI 3 XAML controls exclusively.
+It uses StorageFile (async) IO exclusively This projct contains the App startup logic and all control layout (views).
+All views are declarative (XAML), ecept dialogs.

-The primary Page and home screen is Shell.xaml
+The primary Page and home screen is **Shell.xaml**.

-#### StoryBuilder (Package)

-This project is the MSIX packaging project for StoryBuilder.
+This project also contains the inline MSIX packaging for StoryBuilder.

-It's the normal startup project for the solution.
+StoryBuilder the normal startup project for the solution.
+Program initializaton is in **App.Xaml.cs**.

-#### StoryBuilderLib
+### StoryBuilderLib

-This .NET5 DLL contains the non-IO code for the solution.
+This .NET 6 DLL contains the non-IO code for the solution.
 The DLL contains the following folders:

+**Assets**      The Install subfolder holds runtime data.

 **Controls**    UserControls

 **Converters**  XAML Value Converters

 **DAL**         Data Access Layer

 **Models**      StoryBuilder uses the Windows Community Toolkit MVVM Library.
-Each Story Element (node in the Shell Treeview) is a Model instance, a class derived from StoryElement.
-StoryElement in turn is an ObservableObject.
+Each Story Element ( which is also anode in the **Shell** Treeview) is a Model class derived from StoryElement (for example, CharacterModel or SceneModel).

 **Services**      A collection of microservices, each of which is callable (usually from a ViewModel.)

-**ViewModels**    WCT MVVM's ViewModels.
+**ViewModels**    [Windows Community Toolkit MVVM ViewModels][6].
 Each View (Page) and most dialogs use a ViewModel as both a target for XAML bindings and a collection point for View-oriented logic.

-#### StoryBuilderTest
+### StoryBuilderTest

-This .NET5 Console application is a collection of MSTest unit test classes.
+This .NET 6 Console application is a collection of MSTest unit test classes.

 The tests can be executed by setting StoryBuilderTests as the startup project and running Test Explorer.

+## Developer Tips

 ### Adding a New Control